coupergateway/couper/docs/website/content/2.configuration/4.block/introspection.md

   },
   {
     "default": "",
-    "description": "The time-to-live of a cached introspection response.", "name": "ttl",
+    "description": "The time-to-live of a cached introspection response.
+With a non-positive value the introspection endpoint is called each time a token is validated.", "name": "ttl",
     "type": "duration"
   }